Frederick R. Goff: Early life and education

 Goff was born in Newport, Rhode Island, on April 23, 1916.
 He earned bachelor's and master's degrees from Brown University.

 Professional life

 Goff joined the Library of Congress in 1940, became Assistant Chief of the Rare Book Division in 1941, and Chief of the division in 1945.
 In 1961, he served as chair of the Rare Books and Manuscripts Section of the Association of College and Research Libraries, a division of the American Library Association, and from 1968 to 1970 as president of the Bibliographical Society of America.
 Goff retired in 1972.

+In 1974 he was honored with the Sir Thomas More Medal for Book Collecting, "Private Collecting for the Public Good," by the University of San Francisco Gleeson Library and the Gleeson Library Associates.

+Publications

 Goff was a prolific author of scholarly works on incunabula, book history, and bibliography.
 His magnum opus is Incunabula in American Libraries: A Third Census of Fifteenth-century Books Recorded in North American Collections (New York: Bibliographical Society of America, 1964) which later formed the basis for the Incunabula Short Title Catalogue.